Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Model Assumptions and Contrast Estimators

 We will adapt the strategy of \cite{kess:97, uchi:12} to construct contrast functions for degenerate SDEs, starting from the hypo-elliptic class (\ref{eq:hypo-I}).
-However, the extension is not straightforward because now the diffusion matrix $a(x, \sigma)$ is not positive definite.
-Another important difference between the hypo-elliptic and the elliptic setting is that an It\^o-Taylor expansion for moments of the SDE can involve $\Delta$ with varying orders across smooth and rough components. \begin{example} We consider the following two-dimensional underdamped Langevin SDE with potential function $U: \mathbb{R} \to \mathbb{R}$ (assumed sufficiently regular):
+However, the development is not straightforward because now the diffusion matrix $a(x, \sigma)$ is not positive definite.
+Another important difference between the hypo-elliptic and the elliptic setting is that an It\^o-Taylor expansion for moments of the SDE can involve $\Delta$ with varying orders across smooth and rough components. \begin{example} We consider the under-damped Langevin equation defined in (\ref{eq:ULE}).
+For the model, the It\^o-Taylor expansion gives: